yonileibowitz/Blog/blog-posts/analyzing-nyc-taxi-rides.md

 1 year period for this section.

 There are 3 players in the shared rides area: Uber, Lyft and Via.
-While all 3 offer both private and shared options, Via's shared option is more popular than it's private one, which makes sense as it is a *ride-sharing* company:
+While all 3 offer both private and shared options, Via's shared option is more popular than its private one, which makes sense as it is a *ride-sharing* company:

 ![](../resources/images/nyc-taxi-via.png)